canonical/repo-policy-compliance/README.md

 assumes that certain collaborators are in the `users_bypass_pull_request_allowances` list).
 The test repository must have the following prerequisites met:

-- have a branch protection defined for the main branch
+- Have branch protection defined for the main branch.
-- no branch protection defined for other branches
+- No branch protection defined for other branches.
-- no signed commit requirement for branches except the main branch
+- No signed commit requirement for branches except the main branch.
-- collaborators mentioned in `tests.app.integration.branch_protection.edit` are added as collaborators to the repository
+- Collaborators mentioned in `tests.app.integration.branch_protection.edit` are added as collaborators to the repository.

 Also note that the forks are created in the personal space of the user whose token is being used,